som-shahlab/ehrshot-benchmark/README.md

 # 🗃️ Dataset + Tasks

-**Access:** [The EHRSHOT dataset is on Redivis here](https://redivis.com/datasets/53gc-8rhx41kgt) and requires signing a research usage agreement.
+**Access:** We provide two versions of EHRSHOT (each version contains identical data, just different formats).
+Access requires signing a research usage agreement.

+1. **Original:** [Link](https://redivis.com/datasets/53gc-8rhx41kgt).
+The original EHRSHOT dataset from the paper (and version compatible with this repo) is stored in `EHRSHOT_ASSETS.zip` at this link.
+2. **MEDS:** [Link](https://redivis.com/datasets/53gc-8rhx41kgt).
+The EHRSHOT dataset in a [MEDS](https://github.com/Medical-Event-Data-Standard) compatible version is stored in `EHRSHOT_MEDS.zip` at this link.

 EHRSHOT contains:
 * **6,739 patients**